italia/spid-laravel/README.md

 This is a package to provide a simple SPID authentication system to web applications based on [Laravel](https://www.laravel.com).

+See [Changelog](CHANGELOG.md) for more informations about versions and breaking changes.

 ## Installation

 1. Before installing this package patching must be enabled in `composer.json`.